Wisconsin: Culture

-Art

-Music

-Wisconsin's music festivals include Eaux Claires, Country Fest, Country Jam USA, the Hodag Country Festival, Porterfield Country Music Festival, Country Thunder USA in Twin Lakes, and Country USA.
-Milwaukee hosts Summerfest, dubbed "The World's Largest Music Festival", every year.
-This festival is held at the lakefront Henry Maier Festival Park just south of downtown, as are a summer-long array of ethnic musical festivals.
-The Wisconsin Area Music Industry provides an annual WAMI event where it presents an awards show for top Wisconsin artists.

 Architecture

-The Milwaukee Art Museum, with its brise soleil designed by Santiago Calatrava, is known for its interesting architecture.
-Monona Terrace in Madison, a convention center designed by Taliesin architect Anthony Puttnam, is based on a 1930s design by Wisconsin native Frank Lloyd Wright.
-Wright's home and studio in the 20th century was at Taliesin, south of Spring Green.
-Decades after Wright's death, Taliesin remains an architectural office and school for his followers.

-With the immigration of northern Europeans into Wisconsin and the upper Midwest, they brought the techniques of building Log homes with them.
+With the immigration of northern Europeans into Wisconsin and the upper Midwest, they brought the techniques of building log homes with them.

+The Milwaukee Art Museum is known for its Quadracci Pavilion created by Spanish architect Santiago Calatrava.
+The Quadracci Pavilion contains a movable, wing-like Burke brise soleil that opens up for a wingspan of 217 ft during the day, folding over the tall, arched structure at night or during inclement weather.

+Frank Lloyd Wright, an architect known as the pioneer of Prairie School architecture and the Usonian home concept, was raised in Wisconsin.
+Wright's home and studio in the 20th century was at Taliesin, south of Spring Green, Wisconsin.
+Taliesin and the Usonian Jacobs I House in Madison are listed as UNESCO World Heritage Sites as part of "The 20th-Century Architecture of Frank Lloyd Wright".
+Other notable works of Wright in Wisconsin include the Annunciation Greek Orthodox Church in Wauwatosa, First Unitarian Society of Madison, and Johnson Wax Headquarters.
+Monona Terrace in Madison, a convention center designed by Taliesin architect Anthony Puttnam, is based on a 1930s design by Wright.

-Alcohol culture
+Alcohol

 Drinking has long been considered a significant part of Wisconsin culture, and the state ranks at or near the top of national measures of per-capita alcohol consumption, consumption of alcohol per state, and proportion of drinkers.
 Consumption per-capita per-event, however, ranks low among the nation; number of events (number of times alcohol is involved) is significantly higher or highest, but consumption at each event smaller, marking Wisconsin's consumption as frequent and moderate.
 Factors such as cultural identification with the state's heritage of German immigration, the long-standing presence of major breweries in Milwaukee, and a cold climate are often associated with the prevalence of drinking in Wisconsin.

+Many large breweries were founded in Wisconsin, largely in Milwaukee, which gained the epithet "Brew City" before the turn of the century.
+Miller Brewing Company, Pabst Brewing Company, Joseph Schlitz Brewing Company, and Jacob Leinenkugel Brewing Company all began as local businesses before entering national markets.
+Several other popular craft brews include Ale Asylum, Capital, Sprecher, and New Glarus, the latter being well known for the Spotted Cow Farmhouse Ale only sold in Wisconsin.

 In Wisconsin, the legal drinking age is 21, except when accompanied by a parent, guardian, or spouse who is at least 21 years old.
-Age requirements are waived for possessing alcohol when employed by a brewer, brewpub, beer and/or liquor wholesaler, or producer of alcohol fuel.
+Age requirements are waived for possessing alcohol when employed by a brewer, brewpub, wholesaler, or producer of alcohol fuel.
 The minimum legal age to purchase alcohol is 21, with no exceptions.
 The Absolute Sobriety law states that any person not of legal drinking age (currently 21) may not drive after consuming alcohol.

-On September 30, 2003, the state legislature, reluctant to lower a DUI offense from BAC 0.10 to 0.08, did so only as a result of federal government pressure.
-The Wisconsin Tavern League opposes raising the alcoholic beverage tax.
-The Milwaukee Journal Sentinel series "Wasted in Wisconsin" examined this situation.
+DUI offenses were lowered to BAC 0.08 in 2003 as a result of federal government pressure.